GoogleChrome/web.dev/src/site/content/en/blog/rakuten/index.md

 Understanding the impact of web performance on user experience, the Rakuten 24 team has been continuously measuring, optimizing and monitoring Core Web Vitals and other metrics.

-As a result, **over 75% of their users are experiencing good Largest Contentful Paint (LCP), First Input Delay (FID) and First Contentful Paint (FCP)**.
+As a result, over 75% of their users are experiencing good Largest Contentful Paint (LCP), First Input Delay (FID) and First Contentful Paint (FCP).
 However, they are still working on Cumulative Layout Shift (CLS) improvements.

-After analyzing homepage data, Rakuten 24 found that a good LCP score can lead to an increase of up to **61.13% in conversion rate**, **26.09% in revenue per visitor**, and **11.26% in average order value**.
-A good FID score can lead to an increase of up to **55.88% in conversion rate**.
+After analyzing homepage data, Rakuten 24 found that a good LCP score can lead to:

+- An increase of up to 61.13% in conversion rate.
+- 26.09% in revenue per visitor.
+- 11.26% in average order value.
+- A good FID score can lead to an increase of up to 55.88% in conversion rate.

-To further correlate Core Web Vitals and business metrics, Rakuten 24 also ran an A/B test focused on optimizing Core Web Vitals and related metrics, and saw an improvement of **53.37% in revenue per visitor**, **33.13% in conversion rate**, **15.20% in average order value**, **9.99% in average time spent**, and a **35.12% reduction in exit rate**.
+To further correlate Core Web Vitals and business metrics, Rakuten 24 also ran an A/B test focused on optimizing Core Web Vitals and related metrics, and saw an improvement of:

+- 53.37% in revenue per visitor.
+- 33.13% in conversion rate.
+- 15.20% in average order value.
+- 9.99% in average time spent.
+- A 35.12% reduction in exit rate.

 ## Highlight the opportunity